 For those with the most complex needs, additional funding is retained by the local authority.
-This is accessed through the Family of Schools.
-The SENCo, supported by the Family SENCo, will refer individual applications to a multi-agency panel, which is administered by the Local Authority, who will determine whether the level and complexity of need meets the threshold for this High Level Need funding.
+The SENCo, supported by the Family SENCo, will refer individual applications to a multiagency panel, which is administered by the Local Authority, who will determine whether the level and complexity of need meets the threshold for this High Level Need funding (HLN).